atharva20038/Music-Generation/Datasets/Audio Corpus.md

 # "Audio Corpus" is a comprehensive collection of music-only data.
-This resource encompasses a wide range of recordings for analysis, study,
-and application in music research.
+This resource encompasses various recordings for analysis, study, and application in music research.